sumotoy/IntMatrixDisp/README.md

       mosi (12) -> [|     |] <- SPI address A1 (4k7 resistor to 5V == 1, gnd = 0)
       miso (nc) -> [|_____|] <- SPI address A0 (4k7 resistor to 5V == 1, gnd = 0)

-Displays have all pins connected together but not one ofthe chip address that have to be tied to one of the CEx of MCP chip or in case you would use more than 4 units to the addressing chip, check below:
+Displays have all pins connected together but not one of the chip address that have to be tied to one of the CEx of MCP chip or in case you would use more than 4 units to the addressing chip, check below:

 ADDRESSING CHIP WIRING